-With warmer weather on the rise and more Americans vaccinated, spring 2022 is shaping up to be a whole lot better than spring 2021.
-Why not take advantage of some fun activities in the sun?
+With warmer weather on the rise, why not take advantage of some fun activities in the sun?
 No matter where you live, you should be able to take advantage of a few of things like taking a walk in the park and watching the stars.

 - Go outside to a local park or in your backyard and play.
 Enjoy the weather and get some vitamin D.

 Dance in April showers or sunbathe on a beautiful day.
 We all need time outside, even for a couple of minutes a day.
 It reduces stress, improves your mood and focus, helps you heal faster, and can even make you age more gracefully!
 Got a 15-minute break?
 Get some fresh air.
 Allocate an hour in the evening to watch the sunset at the park.
 You can enjoy this with your family, roommates, partner, furry friends, or alone!

 Playtime outside is essential for kids and it’s great for you too because it gets you vitamin D, makes you active, aids with developing executive function, boosts your imagination, and more!
 Take yourself on a walk.
 Explore your neighborhood or a new area.
 If there are hiking trails nearby, visit them, and bring wagging tails if you have them!
 Check out All Trails, an app designed to help you find the perfect hike near you.
 Do you have a bike?
 Take it for a spin.
 Sun and movement are good for the soul and your health.
 Check out reasons like helping your joints and improving your mood here.